robertjchristian/MRC/MRC10.md

 # Smart Agents Tools/Marketplace with staking capabilities.

-## April 1st 2024, THIS MRC WAS CLOSED.
+## Status: April 1st 2024, THIS MRC WAS CLOSED.

 ## 1. Problem